+*The expected maximum serum concentration of DB at the end of infusion was 12.56 ± 0.68 µg/ml, as previously reported for patients in the LTI study [23].

-CNS, central nervous system; C, cycle; CSF, cerebrospinal fluid; D, day; DB: dinutuximab beta; EEG, electroencephalogram; glc, glucose; HSV, herpes simplex virus; IVIG, intravenous immunoglobulins; LTI, long-term infusion; MRI, magnetic resonance spectroscopy; NA, not available; ND, not determined; PCR, polymerase chain reaction; PRES, posterior reversible encephalopathy syndrome; pt, patient; scIL-2, subcutaneous IL-2; STI short-term infusion; VZV, varicella zoster virus.
+CNS, central nervous system; C, cycle; CSF, cerebrospinal fluid; D, day; DB: dinutuximab beta; EEG, electroencephalogram; glc, glucose; hrs, hours; HSV, herpes simplex virus; IVIG, intravenous immunoglobulins; LTI, long-term infusion; mins, minutes; MRI, magnetic resonance spectroscopy; NA, not available; ND, not determined; PCR, polymerase chain reaction; PRES, posterior reversible encephalopathy syndrome; pt, patient; scIL-2, subcutaneous IL-2; STI short-term infusion; VZV, varicella zoster virus, wks, weeks.

 3.1 LTI/SIOPEN study

 In the LTI/SIOPEN study, 15 out of 288 patients (5.2%) reported Grade 3/4 neurotoxicity (Table 2), including 10 patients with severe CNS neurotoxicity (3.5% of all LTI patients), 3 of whom experienced persistent neurological deficits (1.0% of all LTI patients).
 All events in this study occurred in patients treated with DB plus scIL-2.
 No neurotoxic events were observed in the first week of scIL-2 (Days 1–5 of the cycle) or during therapy with DB alone.
-The serum levels of DB determined at the occurrence of symptoms were not exceeding expected values :...)
-(Table 3).
+There was no correlation between the disease status at study entry and the incidence of severe neurotoxicity (patients with neurotoxiciy: 60% not in complete response (non-CR) vs. 40% in complete response (CR), patients without neurotoxicity: 60% non-CR vs. 40% CR; p=1,0000; Fishers exact test).
+The serum levels of DB determined at the occurrence of symptoms did not exceed expected values of 12.56 ± 0.68 µg/ml [23]: mean concentration of 7.0 µg/ml ± 1.9 µg/ml (range 2.0–14.9 µg/ml) (Table 3).
 In two cases where samples were available, proinflammatory cytokines interleukin-6 (IL-6) and interferon-ɣ (IFN-ɣ) in peripheral blood were increased.
 Therapy with DB was stopped in all patients with severe neurotoxicity and 6 patients received immunosuppressive treatment.

 Cerebrospinal fluid (CSF) was analysed in 5/10 patients with severe neurotoxicity.
 There were no relevant findings in routine parameters of CSF except for a distinct increase of the protein level (albumin) in 4 patients (0.55–1.8 g/l), which might be explained by a treatment-associated disturbance of the blood-brain barrier.
 The leukocyte number was only slightly increased (from 2 to 26 cells/µl).
 The concentration of DB in the CSF was determined in 3 patients, with levels of ≤0.02 µg/ml detected.
 Viral examinations, including polymerase chain reaction (PCR) for varicella zoster virus (VZV), were negative in all evaluated cases.
 Interestingly, 3/10 patients had VZV or herpes simplex virus (HSV) infection during or shortly before the DB therapy.